move-coop/parsons/docs/databases.rst

 Similar to other classes in Parsons, the query methods for databases all return :ref:`parsons-table`, which allow them to be easily converted to other data types.

+There is also support for synchronization of tables between databases as part of the :doc:`dbsync` framework.

 ***************
 Google BigQuery
 ***************

 See :doc:`google` for documentation.

 *****
 MySQL
 *****
+.. _my-sql:

 MySQL is the world's most popular open source database.
 The Parsons class leverages on the `mysql <https://github.com/farcepest/MySQLdb1>`_ python package.